• Skip to primary navigation

 The Floating Halloween Witch Hats project is really simple and adds a fun and unexpected element to our front porch for All Hallows Eve.
 Let me show you how to do it.
 If you’re a Harry Potter Fan like we are, then I think you’ll agree that they add a special “Hogwarts-Inspired” touch to our front porch.

-How to Hang Candlesticks on our Porch for Halloween
+How to Hang Candlesticks on a Porch for Halloween

-If you’d like to learn how to hang floating candlesticks on your porch as well, you can check out our Floating Candlestick Tutorial.
+If you’d like to learn how to hang floating candlesticks on your porch, you can also check out our Floating Candlestick Tutorial.

 The neighborhood kids always get a big kick out of the decor when they are out trick or treating.
 They would also be great to use as decorations for Halloween parties.